American football positions: Quarterback (QB)

-Running back (HB/FB)
+Backs (RB/FB)

 Running backs are players who line up behind the offensive line in a position to receive a hand-off from the quarterback and execute a rushing play.
-Anywhere from one to three running backs may be utilized on a play (or none, which is referred to as an "empty backfield").
+Anywhere from zero to three running backs may be utilized on a play; a formation with no running backs is often called an empty backfield.
 Depending on where they line up and what role they have, running backs come in several varieties.
-The "tailback", also known as the "halfback", is often a team's primary ball carrier on rushing plays.
-They may also catch passes, often acting as a "check-down" or "safety valve" when all other receivers on a pass play are covered.
-The "fullback" is often larger and stronger than the tailback and acts primarily as a blocker, though the fullback may also be used for catching passes or for rushing as a tailback does.
+The tailback, also known as the halfback, is often a team's primary ball carrier on rushing plays.
+They may also catch passes, often acting as a check-down or safety valve when all other receivers on a pass play are covered.
+A wing-back or a slot-back is a term for a running back who lines up behind the line of scrimmage outside the tackle or tight end on either side of the offensive line.
+Slot-backs are usually only found in certain offensive alignments, such as the flexbone formation.
+There also exists a similar position, known as the H-back, which is actually considered a modification of the normal tight end position.

+The fullback is often larger and stronger than the tailback and acts primarily as a blocker, though the fullback may also be used for catching passes or for rushing as a tailback does.
 Fullbacks often line up closer to the line of scrimmage than tailbacks do in order to block for them on rushing plays.
-A "wing-back" or a "slot-back" is a term for a running back who lines up behind the line of scrimmage outside the tackle or tight end on either side of the offensive line.
-Slot-backs are usually only found in certain offensive alignments, such as the flexbone formation.
-There also exists a similar position, known as the "H-back", that is actually considered a modification of the normal tight end position.

 Wide receiver (WR)

 Wide receivers are pass-catching specialists.
-Typically fast and tall, their main job is to run pass routes and get open (i.e. find a position with no near defender) for passes, although they are occasionally called on to block.
-Wide receivers generally line up split "wide" near the sidelines at the start of the play.
+Typically fast and tall, their main job is to run pass routes and get open (i.e. find a position with no nearby defender) for passes, although they are occasionally utilized as blockers.
+Wide receivers generally line up split wide near the sidelines at the start of the play.
 Wide receivers, like running backs, come in different varieties depending on exactly where they line up.
-A wide receiver who is directly on the line of scrimmage is called a "split end" and is counted among the seven required players on the line of scrimmage.
-A wide receiver who lines up behind the line (and thus counts as one of the four backs) is called the "flanker".
-A wide receiver who lines up between the outermost wide receiver and the offensive line is said to be "in the slot" and is called the "slot receiver".
+A wide receiver who is directly on the line of scrimmage is called a split end and is counted among the seven required players on the line of scrimmage.
+A wide receiver who lines up behind the line, and counts as one of the four backs, is called the flanker.
+A wide receiver who lines up between the outermost wide receiver and the offensive line is said to be in the slot and is called the slot receiver.
 A wide receiver who can play running back is called a wide back.